cockroachdb/docs/v21.2/restore.md

 * {% include {{ page.version.version }}/known-limitations/restore-multiregion-match.md %}

 The ordering of regions and how region matching is determined is a known limitation.
-For more detail on this issue, see its [known limitation](#known-limitations) and tracking issue.
+See the [Known Limitations](#known-limitations) section for the tracking issues on limitations around `RESTORE` and multi-region support.

 For more on multi-region databases, see the [Multi-Region Capabilities Overview](multiregion-overview.html).